Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

-\item[(M)] The object $X$ is endowed with the structure of a homotopy coherent associative algebra whose product, unit, associator and unitors we denote as follows:
+\item[(M)] The object $X$ is endowed with the structure of an associative algebra up to coherent isomorphism whose product, unit, associator and unitors we denote as follows:

-(the term homotopy coherent associative algebra includes the usual coherence conditions on the associators and unitors such as the pentagon axiom). \item[(P)] The object $X$ is endowed with a non-degenerate symmetric pairing $\kappa : X\otimes X\to I$ whose coevaluation we denote by $\Delta:I\to X\otimes X$.
+(The term `up to coherent isomorphism' includes the standard coherence conditions on the associators and unitors \cite[Section~VII.1]{maclane}, in particular the pentagon axiom.) \item[(P)] The object $X$ is endowed with a non-degenerate symmetric pairing $\kappa : X\otimes X\to I$ whose coevaluation we denote by $\Delta:I\to X\otimes X$.
 We denote by

 the symmetry isomorphisms.